 The meal will come with a plate of vegetables, seasonings, sauces, and spices that you can add to your dish if you desire.

 How Ramen is Ordered and Served

 Ramen is sold in restaurants and street stalls throughout Japan.

 The food is so prevalent in Japan that there is even a Ramen Street to find various ramen restaurants and stalls.

 When you order ramen, you can expect plain ramen with the original toppings of green onion, mushroom, and pork.

 However, there are other types of ramen you can order.

-For instance, try the aji-tama ramen where you get a soft boiled egg on top, or you can try the ever-popular cha-shu-men ramen where you get an extra piece of the famous chashu pork.
+For instance, try the aji-tama ramen to get a soft boiled egg on top, or you can try the ever-popular cha-shu-men ramen to get an extra piece of delicious chashu pork.

 You can also order a specific firmness of your noodles.
-Order futsu for regular noodles, katame if you want firm noodles, and yawarakame if you want tender noodles.
+For example, order futsu for regular noodles, katame if you want firm noodles, and yawarakame if you want tender noodles.